 Seeking to maximise shareholder total returns by investing mainly in UK smaller companies, its manager Neil Hermon has built up an impressive record of capital growth and dividend increases.
 Read full profile.

 Global stock market growth

 Scottish Mortgage (SMT)

 Aims to maximise total return, while also generating real dividend growth, from a focused and actively managed global portfolio, with a focus on the theme of technological change.
+In March 2017 it was promoted to become a member of the FTSE 100 index.
 Read full profile.

 F&C Global Smaller Companies (FCS)

 Aims for a high total return by investing in smaller companies worldwide.
 The dividend has risen in each of the past 45 years.
 Read full profile.

 A good core portfolio holding, it invests in global equities and is managed via a multi-manager strategy, which means it invests in other funds.
 Read full profile.